AustinCodingAcademy/aca-application/README.md

 2. On the frontend, construct a single page app using your preferred framework, bonus points for using Backbone.js.
 3. Authentication is not necessary
 3. Would be awesome if you could host it on Heroku, AWS, etc, but if you can't figure it out just link to the source with instructions to get it going.

+If you have any questions regarding this project, open an issue on this repository and ping @mistakevin